-The Environment Protection Act 2017 (the Act) gives councils a range of powers to regulate on-site wastewater management systems (OWMS).
-These powers apply to OWMS with a sewage flow of 5000 litres or less on any day.
+The Environment Protection Act 2017 (the Act) gives councils a range of powers to regulate on-site wastewater management systems with a sewage flow of 5000 litres or less on any day (OWMS).

 What council officers can do under the Act

 The Act and Regulations give councils and council officers functions and direct powers to:

 - regulate the management of OWMS

 - monitor compliance to ensure proper system operation